Aakee/BoomKah/README.md

 ### Defusing The Bomb

+The modules must be deactivated one by one.
 The bomb is defused once all the modules have been deactivated.
 To mark this, the bomb plays a triple beeping sound, and the feedback light is turned green.
 Phew!

-### Exploding The Bomb...?!?
+### Detonating The Bomb...?!?

-As it is now, The Bomb does not actually explode (nor even simulate it!).
+As it is now, The Bomb does not actually explode (nor even simulate it).
 The goal of the players is to defuse the bomb as quickly as possible, but there is no maximum time, nor does the bomb explode even if incorrect inputs are given to the bomb.

-## Defusal manual

-Fear not, as the Expert has the access to the extensive Bomb Defusal Guide!

-The Guide is found in /docs.
-For Expert eyes only -- the Novice is not allowed to see the manual while playing the game!

-For now, the Guide is only in Finnish.
+(But the players can give themselves some house rules, e.g. maximum time is 5 minutes, and the bomb explodes immediately after one incorrect input.
+Or they can experiment with the bomb and its modules and take all the time they need.
+Whatever suits the players best!)

 ## Software and hardware